rafvrab/honeycomb_layout_display/README.md

 Contributions are welcome!
 If you have any ideas for improvement or new features, feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.